sstark/paperd/README.md

     curl -T logo.png http://localhost:2354/v1/areas/logo

 By default, paperd will resize the image to fit in the dimensions of the area.
-However it is strongly recommende to provide the image in the correct resolution already, since rescaling will likely look bad at such a small scale.
+However it is strongly recommended to provide the image in the correct resolution already, since rescaling will likely look bad at such a small scale.

 If the area you want to PUT something is of type text, you can use curl like